House

 Inside the House

 Longthwaite farmhouse is not a conventional holiday house, it has been our family's second home for over 50 years and is full of many sentimental items.
 The house is simply furnished and is much loved and cherished by family and guests.
-There is a washing machine and a large larder with a drying room The house is heated by night storage heaters plus a wood-burning stove in the sitting room.
+The house is heated by night storage heaters plus a wood-burning stove in the sitting room.
 A plentiful supply of dry logs and kindling is available in the garage.
+There is a washing machine and a large larder with a drying room

-There is a telephone for incoming calls only, currently mobile coverage is patchy in the Longthwaite area so you may have to climb up the hillside to get reception, or use the payphone and/or wifi in the Youth Hostel about 300m away - see map below.There are four bedrooms sleeping 9, a living room, a spacious kitchen/dining area, a large larder/boot room, one bathroom with bath and toilet, a shower room and one separate toilet.
+Currently some mobile networks are available in the area but if yours is not, please use the telephone in the sitting room.
+There are four bedrooms sleeping 9, a large sitting room, a spacious kitchen/dining area, a large larder/boot room, one bathroom with bath and toilet, a shower room and one separate toilet.
 Hot water is provided by a 250 litre tank heated by off-peak electricity.

 Once your booking is confirmed, we will send you full instructions on everything you need.